zachalam/x402proxy/README.md

 ### GitHub Container Registry

 The application is automatically built and pushed to GitHub Container Registry (ghcr.io) on every push to the main branch.
+Each push creates a new version tagged with an auto-incremented version number (e.g., `ghcr.io/zachalam/x402proxy:42`) and also tagged as `latest`.

 Pull and run the latest image: